Taking Care of Cuts and Scrapes

 Apply a butterfly bandage to a deeper cut after bleeding has stopped or slowed.

-Apply a small amount of antibiotic ointment if the wound was dirty.
-These ointments
+Apply a small amount of antibiotic ointment, unless a butterfly bandage was used.

-each day—or sooner, if it becomes dirty or wet—to keep the wound clean and dry.
+each day—or sooner, if it becomes dirty or wet—to keep the bandage clean and dry.